Asynchronous Reconfiguration with Byzantine Failures: Proof of correctness of

 \begin{theorem}[\pDynamicValidity] Our implementation of {\DBLA} satisfies {\pDynamicValidity}.
 I.e., only a candidate configuration can be installed. \end{theorem} \begin{proof} Follows directly from the implementation.
 A correct replica will not install a configuration until it is in the replica's local history (\lstlineref{dbla-replica}{upon-update-complete-wait}). \end{proof}

-In our algorithm it is possible for a configuration to be installed after it was superseded.
-There are at least three scenarios how it might happen: \begin{enumerate} \item If a quorum of replicas broadcast $\mUpdateComplete$ messages in some configuration $C$ which is not yet installed, then a {\thigher} configuration is installed making $C$ superseded, then some correct replica in $C$ delivers the broadcast messages and triggers the upcall (\lstlineref{dbla-replica}{upon-update-complete-upcall}). \item If $C$ is superseded, but there is one ``slow'' replica that does not yet know about it.
-The other replicas might turn Byzantine and broadcast the $\mUpdateComplete$ messages in $C$.
-Since an $\mUpdateComplete$ message does not include any additional information such as digital signatures, the correct replica has no way to tell that these messages are from Byzantine replicas and will trigger the upcall (\lstlineref{dbla-replica}{upon-update-complete-upcall}). \end{enumerate} We could technically prevent the second scenario, but not the first one.
-Moreover, some ``intermediate'' scenarios are also inevitable.
-Let us call the configurations that were installed while being {\tactive} (i.e., not superseded) ``\emph{properly installed}''.
-We will use this definition to prove next few lemmas.
+\needsrev{ In our algorithm, it is possible for a configuration to be installed \emph{after} it was superseded.
+Imagine that a quorum of replicas broadcast $\mUpdateComplete$ messages in some configuration $C$ which is not yet installed.
+After that, before any replica delivers those messages, a {\thigher} configuration is installed, making $C$ superseded.
+It is possible that some correct replica $r \in \ireplicas(C)$ that does not yet know that a {\thigher} configuration is installed, will deliver the broadcast messages and trigger the upcall $\fInstalledConfig(C)$ (\lstlineref{dbla-replica}{upon-update-complete-upcall}).}

+\needsrev{ Let us call the configurations that were installed while being {\tactive} (i.e., not superseded) ``\emph{properly installed}''.
+We will use this definition to prove next few lemmas.}